-Malta is home to the oldest free-standing structures in the world, and Evolve has played a part in keeping it that way.
+Malta is home to the oldest free-standing structures in the world, and Evolve is playing an important part to keep it that way.

 Malta’s national agency for museums and conservation, Heritage Malta, makes sure that they are cared for and made accessible to the public.
 It also operates a division for the training of conservation scientists.